 A lot goes into building a web application, that much is obvious.
 But what exactly does that process look like?
 Well, it's time we give you a peek into what it takes to plan and build a solid, reliable, and most importantly scalable web application.
 We're going to be going over the process for a very specific kind of web application, one that we can also turn into a mobile application.

 This means having all of the application's data, like user information, for example, will be stored in a different spot than the visual half (or front-end) of the application, which will retrieve the data through an API (application-programming-interface) that will do all of the database-level communication.

-In this example, we’re going to plan out a simple task manager.
+In this example, we're going to plan out a simple task manager.
 Users will be able to log in, create tasks for them to complete, and then mark those tasks as finished.
-Super basic, but it’ll be enough to make sure we cover all the basics.
-Also, you’ll want to make sure you’re properly equipped with the right tools, which you can read about here.
+Super basic, but it'll be enough to make sure we cover all the basics.
+Also, you'll want to make sure you're properly equipped with the essential web development tools.

 First things first, you want to separate the application into multiple parts so you can attack things piece by piece.
 As I mentioned before, we're going to split the application into two halves.
 One half will be the API, which will consist of the database schema and the code that will talk to it.
 The other half will be the part the user sees and uses to interact with.
 We'll start with the back-end, which should always be where you start.
 It's also going to take the longest to flesh out, so grab some coffee and hunker down for a nerdy read.

 So we'll be using MySQL for this, which is a relational database.
 We've discussed relational databases before, so we won't get into the specifics here.
 Rather than explaining what that is, I'm just going to show you by example.
 So let's look at some functionality and determine what tables we'll need.
 Well, we only really have two 'things' in this project, users and tasks.
 Okay, so let's think through what we need for our Users table.